hyperledger/identus-edge-agent-sdk-ts/CONTRIBUTING.md

 * [Prism Wallet SDK KMM](https://github.com/input-output-hk/atala-prism-wallet-sdk-kmm) - Repo for the Kotlin version of the SDK.
 * [Prism Mediator](https://github.com/input-output-hk/atala-prism-mediator) - Repo for the Prism Mediator.

-### Atala PRISM TS SDK
+### Edge Agent SDK TS

-Atala PRISM TS software development kit will help adoption within TS platforms (Browser/Node) by providing key functionalities.
+Edge Agent SDK TS software development kit will help adoption within TS platforms (Browser/Node) by providing key functionalities.
 For more information about the SDK, please have a look at the [Readme](https://github.com/input-output-hk/atala-prism-wallet-sdk-ts/blob/master/README.md)

 ### Your First Code Contribution

-Unsure where to begin contributing to Atala PRISM TS SDK?
+Unsure where to begin contributing to Edge Agent SDK TS?
 You can start by looking through the [Readme](https://github.com/input-output-hk/atala-prism-wallet-sdk-ts/blob/master/README.md) that provides all the steps to setup your environment.

 ### Pull Requests